mohd-alhussin/Accent_detection/README.md

 # Accent recognition from raw speech

-Method we use whisper to segment the audio file into speech region then we use off the shelf method to detect accent **Accents avialable**:
+We use whisper to segment the audio file into speech region then we use off the shelf method to detect accent.

+**Accents avialable**:

 <accent> <id>